shardsofblue/virginia-court-data/final-memo.md

 ## Findings

-In many Virginia counties, black people are spending more time in prison than white people for committing the same crimes.
+In many Virginia localities, black people are spending more time in prison than white people for committing the same crimes.
 This analysis is the first of its kind in Virginia, but the findings are consistent with other recent nation- and state-wide analyses (see [below](#issue-in-context)).

 Across Virginia from 2007-2017, black people were sentenced to about a half year longer in prison than white people, an average of 25 percent more time.
 That's 6 percent more than the national average as reported in 2017 by the U.S. Sentencing Commission.